lincal2309/AG_Votes/backlog.md

 - Upgrade Django and take advantage of ASGI (might come with Python and PostgreSQL version upgrades too)
 - Integrate JS framework (React?)
 - Add legal mentions - RGPD compliance (+ certifications)
-- Closed event should be modified
+- Closed event should not be modified anymore

 - Add a company property to allow or not a user being part of more than one group
 (add property in settings + update group management accordingly)
-- Use modals to create object (admin corner)
+- Use modals to create objects (admin corner + proxy management + mail management)
 - Ability to cancel an event (status management)
 - Send email for dedicated reasons such as when an event is canceled or postponed